daiyang94815/datasciencecoursera/README.md

 Finishing last step, I can extract only the measurements on the mean and standard deviation for each measurement using `grepl()` by matching `mean()` and `std()`.
 I store the dataset in a new variable `df2`.

 Then I read datasets that contain the information of activity types for both train and test data.
 Then I combine these two datasets.
-Then I merge the activity type with its descriptive activity names and keep only the descriptive activity names.
+Then I merge the activity type with its descriptive activity names and keep only the descriptive activity names (values).
 Then I paste the descriptive activity name information to the dataset using `cbind()`, and store it in a new variable `df3`, and rename the added column to "acitivityType".

 Then I read datasets that contain the information of subjects, and similarly, combine train and test data.